influxdata/docs-v2/content/kapacitor/v1.6/working/api.md

 Kapacitor exposes operations to manage users.

 ### List all users
-To list users, send a GET request to the `/kapacitor/v1/users` endpoint.
+To list users, use the GET request method with the `/kapacitor/v1/users` endpoint.

 #### Example
 ```sh